 PIMCO and its affiliates advise a number of Clients and Affiliate Clients, respectively, which include other affiliates.
 PIMCO and its affiliates may advise some Clients or Affiliate Clients or take actions for such clients that differ from recommendations or actions taken for other Clients or Affiliate Clients.
 PIMCO and its affiliates are not obligated to recommend to any or all Clients or Affiliate Clients any investments that it recommends to, or purchases or sells for, certain other Clients or Affiliate Clients.
-PIMCO's employees regularly share among each other information, perceptions, advice and recommendations about market trends, the valuations and credit ratings of individual securities and, investment strategies, except where restricted by information barriers established by PIMCO or by applicable law or regulation.
-In addition, PIMCO shares or receives similar information from certain of its affiliates, including Gurtin.
+PIMCO's employees regularly share among each other information, perceptions, advice and recommendations about market trends, the valuations and credit ratings of individual securities and, investment strategies, except where restricted by applicable controls related to information sharing established by PIMCO or by applicable law or regulation.
+In addition, PIMCO shares or receives similar information from certain of its affiliates, including Gurtin and AREoA.
 Persons associated with PIMCO or its affiliates have investments in securities, pooled investment vehicles, or other assets, including real estate, that are recommended to Clients or Affiliated Clients or held in Accounts, subject to compliance with our policies regarding personal investments.
 Additional information regarding potential conflicts of interest arising from our relationships and activities with our affiliates is provided under Item 11, "Code of Ethics, Participation or Interest in Client Transactions and Personal Trading."

 Broker-Dealers.
-We do not use affiliated broker-dealers to execute transactions for our Clients.
-However, certain PIMCO products are distributed by PI.
-PI is a limited purpose broker-dealer and currently serves as the distributor and principal underwriter of the PIMCO Funds, PIMCO Variable Insurance Trust, PIMCO Equity Series, PIMCO Equity Series VIT, PIMCO ETF Trust, PIMCO Managed Accounts Trust, PIMCO Flexible Credit Income Fund and PIMCO Flexible Municipal Income Fund.
-PI also provides services such as marketing support for initial offerings of PIMCO-managed closed-end mutual funds and shareholder servicing thereafter, performs marketing and shareholder services with respect to certain offshore funds (such as PIMCO Funds: Global Investor Series plc), acts as placement agent for certain Private Funds and certain Affiliate Clients, and as sub-placement agent for certain access funds managed by third party investment advisers ("Access Funds") that invest substantially all of their assets in PIMCO Private Funds, and provides marketing services with respect to the CITs.
-PI also acts as solicitor for certain Client Accounts (including the Wrap Programs) and acts as solicitor for certain accounts managed by Gurtin.
+Pl is a limited purpose broker-dealer and currently serves as the distributor and principal underwriter of the PIMCO Funds, PIMCO Variable Insurance Trust, PIMCO Equity Series, PIMCO Equity Series VIT, PIMCO ETF Trust, PIMCO Managed Accounts Trust, PIMCO Flexible Credit Income Fund and PIMCO Flexible Municipal Income Fund.
+Pl also provides services such as marketing support for initial offerings of PIMCOmanaged closed-end mutual funds and shareholder servicing thereafter, performs marketing and shareholder services with respect to certain offshore funds (such as PIMCO Funds: Global Investor Series plc), acts as placement agent for certain Private Funds and certain Affiliate Clients, may, for a fee or without a fee, participate in the private placement of co-investment vehicles, and as sub-placement agent for certain access funds managed by third party investment advisers

+("Access Funds") which Access Funds invest substantially all of their assets in PIMCO Private Funds, and provides marketing services with respect to the CITs.
+Pl also acts as solicitor for certain Client Accounts (including the Wrap Programs) and acts as solicitor for certain accounts managed by Gurtin.
 PIMCO employees who are involved in marketing or soliciting these products are also licensed, registered representatives of PI.
 These employees, in appropriate circumstances and consistent with Clients' objectives, recommend to investment management Clients or prospective clients the purchase of shares in PIMCO Funds or other PIMCO-managed investment companies or pooled investment vehicles that PI distributes or underwrites or PIMCO advisory services.